-Visiting Seniors: Tips & Signs Elderly May Need At Home Care From A Qualified Caregiver
+Visiting Seniors: Tips Signs Elderly May Need Assistance in Home

 Senior loved one losing weight?
 Pants are loose, belts tightened?
 Not changing his or clothes?
 Significantly less or no trash to put out?
-Less clothes in the laundry basket?
-Think to yourself maybe it's time to ask an at home care consultant what to do?
-Here are some tips to look for when making decisions about bringing a caregiver in your home in Oreland, Plymouth Meeting or surrounding areas?
+Fewer clothes in the laundry basket?
+Think to yourself maybe it's time to ask a home care professional what to do?
+Here are some tips to look for when making decisions about bringing senior care in your home.

-Most seniors have a misconception that a caregiver has to be with him or her the maximum time, 24/7 either hourly or as LIve-In.
+Most seniors have the misconception that their caregiver has to be with him or her the maximum time, 24/7 either hourly or as live-in.
 This is not true with Comfort Keepers.
 Those individuals who cannot be left alone due to memory impairment or physical limitation will require that level of care but most seniors only need a few hours a day or a week or even a month to help with daily tasks.

 Taking notice during a visit with an aging relative can prevent a crisis later on so Use Your Five Senses